The Future is Lesbian!

 Did you know that blueberries grow naturally in the Philippines too?
 A new species was even discovered here in Cebu back in 2018 by Sir Val Salares under the University of San Carlos’ Department of Biology, alongside his team of researchers from other universities.

-SOLARES kicks off its 2023 General Assembly
+SOLARES kicked off its 2023 General Assembly

 On September 1, Societatis Lingua Artes (SOLARES) President Remoto teased future activities and events for the first semester of the academic year to the Department of Communication Linguistics and Literature (DCLL) student body at this year’s General Assembly.